Meet Kate.

 Photo: TDM Photography

-An education attorney, Kate Lipper-Garabedian has dedicated her professional career to public service.
+A former public school teacher and education attorney, Kate has dedicated her professional career to public service.

-During her time as State Representative, Kate has ensured that the 32nd Middlesex District (Melrose and parts of Wakefield and Malden) is represented by someone who believes passionately about the role government can play in supporting individuals and their families, who listens carefully and works hard for her constituents, and who will get things done.
+During her time as State Representative, Kate has ensured that the 32nd Middlesex District (Melrose and parts of Wakefield and Malden) is represented by someone who believes passionately about the role government can play in supporting individuals and their families; who listens carefully and works hard for her constituents; and who gets things done.

 Kate lives in Melrose with her family.